 - 1. Reports will be referred to the College's Title IX Coordinator and will be included in campus crime statistics as required by the Clery Act. - 2.
-The College will strive to ensure that the complainant and the student body are reasonably protected from further emotional or physical harm. - The College will, where possible, take steps to prevent contact between complainant and respondents (e.g. altering complainant or respondent's course schedule or housing).

-- 4. The Title IX Coordinator will conduct a thorough and discreet investigation of alleged incident (including, but not limited to, taking statements from all involved parties and first responders), and compile a written report. - 5.
+The College will strive to ensure that the complainant and the student body are reasonably protected from further emotional or physical harm. - 3.
+The College will, where possible, take steps to prevent contact between complainant and respondents (e.g. altering complainant or respondent's course schedule or housing). - 4.
+The Title IX Coordinator will conduct a thorough and discreet investigation of alleged incident (including, but not limited to, taking statements from all involved parties and first responders), and compile a written report. - 5.
 The compiled documentation will be presented to the Associate Dean of Students. - 6.
-If the documentation reveals evidence of a sex/gender offense, the Associate Dean of Students will convene a Sexual Misconduct Hearing Panel comprised of College staff and faculty.
-See Determination of Responsibility and Discipline section.
+If the documentation reveals evidence of a sex/gender offense, the Associate Dean of Students or their designee will convene a Sexual Misconduct Hearing Panel comprised of College staff and faculty.
+See Sex/Gender Offense Hearings for more detail.